procore-oss/js-sdk/README.md

   width="250px"
 />

-Manage Version is maintained by Procore Technologies.
+The `@procore/js-sdk` is maintained by Procore Technologies.

 Procore - building the software that builds the world.